 During the run of the exhibition, museum visitors can cast votes for the People’s Choice First and Second Place awards.

 The People’s Choice awards will be presented at the free IN THE SPIRIT Northwest Native Festival.
-This indoor/outdoor celebration will be held in mid-August in collaboration with the Tacoma Art Museum.
+This indoor/outdoor celebration will be held on Saturday, August 11, in collaboration with the Tacoma Art Museum.
 Admission to both museums is free on festival day.
 In addition to a Native arts market, the festival includes dance, song, music, food, and a runway fashion show featuring Native designers.

 Both the History Museum and TAM have long celebrated Native American arts and culture, and the museums are pleased to collaborate in bringing this enriching festival to the community.